 There is also a wooden frame depicting Sukagawa Castle and a group of samurai warriors.
 As the drummers from Oushu Sukagawa Taimatsu-Daiko Hozonkai powerfully beat their Taimatsu-Daiko drums, the torches and the wooden frame are lit with a sacred fire carried up by a group of runners from Nikaido Shrine.
 The whole mountain looks as if it is on fire.
 The combination of fire and the beating of the drums is reminiscent of the days in the Warring States period.

 In recent years, this traditional event has become well known as a participatory festival, allowing neighborhood associations, local elementary school pupils, and tourists to join the parade to Mt.
-Gorozan, each carrying a thin torchwood called a Sho-taimatsu (10 centimeters in diameter).
+Gorozan, each carrying a thin torchwood called a Sho-taimatsu (10 cm in diameter).